-The DP is the region of the SO with the largest vertical velocities associated with topographically induced upwelling (Graham et al., 2015).
-Nevertheless, the DP is not considered an area of intensive phytoplankton growth, as illustrated by low chlorophyll-a concentrations (Fig 1; Demidov et al., 2011).
+115 The DP is the region of the SO with the largest vertical velocities associated with topographically induced upwelling (Graham et al., 2015).
+Nevertheless, the DP is not considered an area of intensive phytoplankton growth, as illustrated by low chlorophyll concentrations (Fig 1; Demidov et al., 2011).
 Primary production is characterized by phytoplankton blooms in austral spring (Demidov et al., 2011), when Fe availability is the critical factor for the occurrence of the blooms (De Baar et al., 1995).
-Additionally, a lack of dissolved silica compared to phosphorus may limit the growth of siliceous phytoplankton species north of the PF (mainly diatoms, Demidov et al., 2011; Freeman et al., 2019).
-An analysis of the composition of the
+Additionally, a lack of dissolved silica compared to phosphorous may limit the growth of siliceous phytoplankton species north of the PF (mainly diatoms, Demidov et al., 2011; Freeman et al., 2019).
+An analysis of the composition of the surface sediments shows that in the DP a gradual change occurs from low organic carbon and high carbonate content in the SAZ to opal-rich sediments at the Polar Front zone and in the Permanently Open Ocean Zone (Cárdenas et al., 2019).

-- 125 surface sediments shows that in the DP a gradual change occurs from low organic carbon and high CaCO3 content in the SAZ to opal-rich sediments at the Polar Front zone and in the Permanently Open Ocean Zone (Cárdenas et al., 2019).
 In the northern part of the DP, the provenance of terrigenous materials is restricted to proximal source regions, specifically southern Patagonia (Wu et al., 2019).
-Furthermore, analyses of surface sediments from the eastern South Pacific and DP have excluded both a westward dust transport pathway from southern South America dust sources to this region (Wengler et al., - 130 2019), as well as and a substantial modern dust contribution from either Patagonia or Australia to the DP (Wu et al., 2019).
-After the Great Patagonian Glaciation (ca. 1 Ma), in at least five major glaciations, the Patagonian Andes were covered by a continuous mountain ice sheet, extending from 37°S to the Cape Horn and onto the Pacific Patagonian Shelf, with most ice likely calving into the Pacific Ocean on the western side, south of Chiloe island (Fig. 1; Davies et al., 2020; Gowan et al., 2021; Rabassa, 2008; Rabassa et al., 2011).
-As a result, at the southernmost Chilean continental margin, higher ice-rafted - 135 debris (IRD) contents occurred during cold intervals, interpreted as advances of the PIS (Caniupán et al., 2011).
-The distance between core PS97/093-2 and the PIS during the last glacial (situated at that reached ~56°S at that time, Glasser et al., 2008) was ca. 180 km (Fig 1b).
+Furthermore, analyses of surface sediments from the eastern South Pacific and DP have excluded a westward dust transport pathway from southern South America dust sources to this region (Wengler et al., 2019), as well as a substantial modern dust contribution from either Patagonia or Australia to the DP (Wu et al., 2019).
+After the Great Patagonian Glaciation (ca. 1 Ma), in at least five major glaciations, the Patagonian Andes were covered by a continuous mountain ice sheet, extending from 37°S to the Cape Horn, and to the Pacific Patagonian Shelf, with most ice likely calving into the Pacific Ocean on the western side, south of Chiloe island (Fig. 1; Davies et al., 2020; Gowan et al., 2021; Rabassa, 2008; Rabassa et al., 2011).
+As a result, at the southernmost Chilean continental margin, higher ice-rafted debris (IRD) contents occurred during cold intervals, interpreted as advances of the PIS (Caniupán et al., 2011).
+The distance between core PS97/093-